 On top of that… I love this.
 I don't like the word happily, but Timmis is English.
 I don't think they did either, but this is the word in the definition.
 I like joy.
 Joy feels stronger.
 Happy feels fragile.
 But he says happily enjoyed.
 This goes back to the citizens of heaven cultivating an environment where we "one another" one another, where we encourage, love, and serve one another so that the joy or happiness of the rule and reign of our King is gloriously displayed among his people in the world.

 Here's my encouragement.
 Coming to church and listening to sermons and songs… There is something that happens in the gathering, which is why the Bible is so serious about the gathering, saying, "Don't neglect it."
 You'd better get there, especially when you don't feel like being there.
 Are you feeling depressed and don't want to be around anyone?
 Take yourself to church.
 Are you feeling anxious and broken and far from God?
 Get to church.

-There’s something serious about the gathering, and yet citizens of heaven don’t just operate here; we operate with one another outside of here, always, so that we might marvelously display the wisdom and beauty of our King.
+There's something serious about the gathering, and yet citizens of heaven don't just operate herewith one another outside of here, always, so that we might marvelously display the wisdom and beauty of our King.
 I want to just end with this.
 I love that it says in the world.
 Again, I want to press on this.
 The atoning work of Jesus Christ accomplished more than just your salvation.